 American Express Membership Rewards and Chase Ultimate Rewards offer a variety of transfer partners, and there are many cards from Amex and Chase that allow you to earn points.
 Here’s how they compare.

-With a transferable currency, if one transfer partner’s awards devalue, you still have the option to transfer instead to a more advantageous partner.
+If one transfer partner’s awards devalue with a transferable currency, you still have the option to transfer instead to a more advantageous partner.

-In this article, we will take a look at both Amex and Chase rewards, then compare and contrast the two and decide which one is better.
+In this article, we will look at both Amex and Chase rewards and then compare and contrast the two and decide which one is better.

 Amex points are called Membership Rewards and can be earned on the following credit cards:

 American Express Membership Rewards cards